Oral mucosa tissue engineering: Compound collagen scaffolds

-Collagen-elastine membrane, collagen-glycosaminoglycane (C-GAG) matrix, cross-linked collagen matrix Integra™ and Terudermis® are other examples of compound collagen scaffolds.
+Collagen-elastine membrane, collagen-glycosaminoglycane (C-GAG) matrix, cross-linked collagen matrix Integra and Terudermis are other examples of compound collagen scaffolds.

+Allogeneic cultured keratinocytes and fibroblasts in bovine collagen (Gintuit) is the first cell-based product made from allogeneic human cells and bovine collagen approved by the US Food and Drug Administration (FDA).
+It is an allogeneic cellularized scaffold product and was approved for medical use in the United States in March 2012.

 Fibrin-based scaffolds

 Fibrin-based scaffolds contain fibrin which gives the keratinocytes stability.
 Moreover, they are simple to reproduce and handle.

 Hybrid scaffolds

 A hybrid scaffold is a skin substitute based on a combination of synthetic and natural materials.
-Examples of hybrid scaffolds are HYAFF® and Laserskin®.
+Examples of hybrid scaffolds are HYAFF and Laserskin.
 These hybrid scaffolds have been shown to have good in-vitro and in-vivo biocompatibilities and their biodegradability is controllable.

 Synthetic scaffolds

 The use of natural materials in scaffolds has its disadvantages.
 Usually, they are expensive, not available in large quantities and they have the risk of disease transmission.
 This has led to the development of synthetic scaffolds.

 When producing synthetic scaffolds there is full control over their properties.
 For example, they can be made to have good mechanical properties and the right biodegradability.
 When it comes to synthetic scaffolds thickness, porosity and pore size are important factors for controlling connective tissue formation.